aralroca/next-translate/README.md

 Learn how to do it [here](#i18nprovider).

-## 12. Do I need this "build step"?
+## 11. Do I need this "build step"?
 Is there an alternative?

 The "build step" exists only to simplify work with Automatic Static Optimization, so right now it is the recommended way.
 However, if you prefer not to do the "build step", there are two alternatives.

 ### First alternative

-You can achieve the same with dynamic routes.

-Pros and cons:

-- 🟢 Automatic Static Optimization
-- 🔴 Hard to configure

-See a full example [here](https://github.com/vinissimus/next-translate/tree/master/examples/with-dynamic-routes)

-In future major releases, we may evolve simplifying this and removing the "build step".
-If you want to help on this, there is an open issue [here](https://github.com/vinissimus/next-translate/issues/129) to discuss.

-### Second alternative

-If you don't need Automatic Static Optimization in your project, you can achieve the same by using a custom server.
+If you don't need Automatic Static Optimization in your project, you can achieve the same by using a [appWithI18n](#appwithi18n).

 Pros and cons: